MolReFlect: Towards In-Context Fine-grained Alignments between Molecules and Texts: Introduction

 \section{Introduction}

 Molecules are the fundamental units of matter, which normally consist of atoms held together by chemical bonds.
-In various chemical and biological processes, molecules play a critical role in participating in reactions \citep{grozinger2002deacetylase}, transmitting signals \citep{raymo2001signal}, and maintaining the structure and function of living organisms \citep{konieczny2023structure}.
-It is important to study molecules and their properties, which could benefit a wide range of fields, including Pharmacology \citep{keiser2010chemical}, Agriculture \citep{twyman2003molecular, basaran2008plant}, Material science \citep{higuchi2023material}, and Environmental Ecology \citep{nguyen2017aptamer, valavanidis2006molecular}.
+In various chemical and biological processes, molecules play a critical role in participating in reactions \cite{grozinger2002deacetylase}, transmitting signals \cite{raymo2001signal}, and maintaining the structure and function of living organisms \cite{konieczny2023structure}.
+It is important to study molecules and their properties, which could benefit a wide range of fields, including Pharmacology \cite{keiser2010chemical}, Agriculture \cite{twyman2003molecular, basaran2008plant}, Material science \cite{higuchi2023material}, and Environmental Ecology \cite{nguyen2017aptamer, valavanidis2006molecular}.

-As molecules can be represented by textual systems like SMILES \citep{weininger1988smiles} and SELFIES \citep{krenn2020self}, it is natural to adopt Large Language Models (LLMs) in molecule-related tasks \citep{zhang2024chemllm}.
+As molecules can be represented by textual systems like SMILES \cite{weininger1988smiles} and SELFIES \cite{krenn2020self}, it is natural to adopt Large Language Models (LLMs) in molecule-related tasks \cite{zhang2024chemllm}.
 Specifically, LLMs could predict the molecular properties based on the SMILES or SELFIES representations and generate molecules with desired properties, making them helpful assistants for chemists.
-Correspondingly, \cite{edwards-etal-2022-translation} propose the molecule-caption translation task to bridge the gap between molecular and natural language space, which includes molecule captioning (Mol2Cap) and text-based de novo molecule generation (Cap2Mol).
-In addition to text, several multi-modal methods, like MoMu \citep{su2022molecular} and MolCA \citep{liu2023molca}, have been explored by introducing extra information from different modalities to the LLMs.
+Correspondingly, Edwards et al. \cite{edwards-etal-2022-translation} propose the molecule-caption translation task to bridge the gap between molecular and natural language space, which contains two sub-tasks, molecule captioning (Mol2Cap) and text-based de novo molecule generation (Cap2Mol).
+Successively, MolReGPT \cite{li2023empowering} and ICMA \cite{li2024large} introduced in-context learning to help LLMs understand molecules, while MoMu \cite{su2022molecular} and MolCA \cite{liu2023molca} introduced extra molecular modalities.
 However, challenges still exist in the alignments between molecules and texts.